 Instructions

-- Place rice and broth mixture in an instant pot and seal the lid.
-Set for high pressure for 5 minutes.
+- Set for high pressure for 5 minutes.
 Allow to natural release for 10 minutes then release remaining pressure and open.

 - Add the sauce mixture to the cooked rice and stir until well combined. (doing this step while leaving the pot in the machine helps the sauce to combine with the rice as the heat helps to thicken the sauce).